mdemeke/Perfbenchmarker/perfkitbenchmarker/providers/README.md

     as part of the `gcloud auth login` step.

 ## Equinix Metal Config
-Install `metal`, the DigitalOcean CLI, following the instructions at
+Install `metal`, the Equinix CLI, following the instructions at
     `https://github.com/equinix/metal-cli`.